|

 Hygiene ineffectual |

 We hear it said: " I exercise daily in the open air.
-I take
+I

-spring.
+early spring.
 The leaves clap their hands as nature's untired worshippers.
 The

 snowbird sings and soars amid the blasts; he has no catarrh from wet feet, and